-Simple assault (O.C.G.A. §16-5-20) is described as the attempt to commit a violent injury on someone or putting the person into a situation where he or she could reasonably be injured.
+Simple assault (O.C.G.A. §16-5-20) is described as the attempt to violently injure someone or putting a person into a situation where he or she could reasonably be injured.
 This means that no physical contact is necessary to be in violation of the law.
-As a misdemeanor, simple assault can carry penalties of up to a year in prison, fines reaching $1,000, probation, and restitution.
+As a misdemeanor, simple assault can carry penalties of up to a year in prison, fines reaching $1,000, probation and restitution.

-However, it is important to note that there are circumstances that can elevate the charge to a high and aggravated misdemeanor, which carries more significant penalties.
-These circumstances include, but are not limited to, assaults involving a firearm, public transportation, or domestic assault, and assault crimes committed against a pregnant woman, public school employee, senior citizen, or police officer.
+However, it’s important to note that there are circumstances that can elevate the charge to a high and aggravated misdemeanor, which leads to more significant penalties.
+These circumstances include, but are not limited to, assaults involving a firearm, public transportation, or domestic assault.